kissen/wikidictools/README.txt

 Modules
 -------

-* "wdictosqlite" is a command line tool for importanting Wiktionary XML dumps [2] into an SQLite database.
+* "wdictosqlite" is a command line tool for importing Wiktionary XML dumps [2] into an SQLite database.

 * "wikidictools" is a small Go library for reading Wiktionary XML dumps.